chelcx2/chelcx2/README.md

 ###
 Hello 😁

 My name is Chelsea Aguilar.
 I am an undergraduate currently pursuing a BS in Computer Science at California State University Long Beach.
+My repositiories consist of projects I have been working on in my coursework throughout my undergrad.
+I recently had the opportunity at Amex to work in a corporate enterprise GitHub repository where I worked on an individual branch to push commits for a microservice.

 SKILL SET: Java, Python, SQL, NoSQL, Mongo DB, Postgres, HTML, CSS, AWS, VirtualBox